Want to make money upcycling decor from charity and thrift shop finds? From candlesticks to picture frames, here’s how to make them more valuable.

 Here’s a photo of it hanging on a beautiful beam at my booth at Homemade at The Barn.

 Which project did you like best?
-What would you like to see in the future?
+How would you make money upcycling decor?
 Let me know in the comments below.

 If you liked this post, you might also enjoy this bestselling reupholstery project…